Small Chicken Bacon Ranch

 - .Large Italian Steak

 Stoners white garlic sauce topped with steak, onions, mushrooms, and green peppers.
-Covered with whole-milk mozzarella cheese.$24.99
+Covered with whole-milk mozzarella cheese.$28.99

 - .Large Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning, and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$23.49
+Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$19.19

 - .Large Chicken Bacon Ranch**

 Slow-smoked chicken smothered in cheese and ranch.
-Then, topping with crispy bacon.$23.49
+Then, topping with crispy bacon.$23.99

 .Really Big Pizzas 18"